jacquuouille/jacquuouille/README.md

  - 👨‍💻 My name's Jacques and I'm a Data Analyst
  - 📈 Very data driven with a strong interest for coding!
- - 💬 Learning Darts with Flutter to create mobile applications from scratch
+ - 💬 Learning Darts with Flutter to create mobile applications from scratch!
  - ⛰️ Passion for nature and hiking

 #### 🛠️ Languages and Tools: